software-students-fall2023/5-final-project-jungle-gap/README.md

 - The application also depends on [gcc/g++](https://gcc.gnu.org/) and [cmake](https://cmake.org/download/).
 If you don't already have these installed on your computer, you may choose your preferred method of installation.
 Alternatively, you can follow the instructions provided below for a guided setup:

     - Windows:
-        - Download and install [msys2](https://www.msys2.org/) by following the instructions under "installation" section.
+        - Download and install [Microsoft Visual Studio (Community)](https://visualstudio.microsoft.com/downloads/) by following the instructions under "installation" section.
-        - Open `msys2-UCRT64` terminal and type the following commands to install gcc/g++ and cmake:

-            ```shell
-            pacman -S mingw-w64-ucrt-x86_64-gcc
-            ```

-            ```shell
-            pacman -S mingw-w64-ucrt-x86_64-cmake
-            ```
+        - Start the installer and follow the instructions.
+        - Choose worloads "Desktop development with C++".
-        - Add the `\msys64\ucrt64\bin` folder to the `PATH` environment variables.
+        - Verify the installations by checking the versions:
-        - Verify installation by typing the following commands in your terminal, you should be able to see the version number of each program:

             ```shell
             gcc --version
             ```